If all you have is a spreadsheet, you’ll be forced to think in rows and columns.

 Clarity of thought

-Digital idea boards allow teams to visualize relationships and dependencies.
-This helps clarify the idea, gauge feasibility, and plan for contingencies.
+Idea boards allow teams to visualize relationships and dependencies.
+This helps clarify the idea, gauge feasibility, and plan for contingencies.Â

-For example, a writer has an idea to create an ebook about using project management software for creative agencies.
-This requires outlining, writing, editing, visual design, a landing page, CRM, social media distribution, and client engagement plans.
+For example, say a writer has an idea to create an ebook about using project management software for creative agencies.
+This requires a lot of research, outlining, writing, editing, visual design, a landing page, CRM, social media distribution, and more.Â

 Updated knowledge base